SEB-Core/mongoose-recipes/README.md

 const userInDatabase = await User.findOne({ email: req.body.email })
 if (userInDatabase) {
   return res.send('Username already taken!')
-  // This will be an EJS page later...
+  // This can be an EJS page later...
 }
 ```